ivan00stojanovic/Ghibli-Encyclopedia/README.md

 # Optimizations:

-Will add media queries in order for the app to make it fully responsive
+Will add media queries in order for the app to make it fully responsive and accessible to mobile devices